How to create an invoice

 - Your ABN or ACN.

-- The date the tax invoice was created.
+- The date you created the tax invoice.

-- A brief description of the items sold, including quantity and price.
+- A brief list of the items sold, including quantity and price.

 - The GST amount (if any) payable.
 You can display GST for each item in a separate column, or within the total price.
 If you choose not to display it separately, use a statement such as ‘Total includes GST’ as this is needed for the next detail.

 - The extent to which each item sold includes GST.
 You’ll meet this requirement if you either: